Hypertension Myths – Video Guide | KOSA Acupuncture in Tulsa OK

 • Even though you were perfectly healthy and your blood pressure was 120/80, having pain will raise your blood pressure because your body needs to fix the damage as soon as possible.

-• Kidney is a filter and when it becomes unhealthy (or clogged) the blood pressure has to go up because heart’s job is to maintain blood flow rate as needed.
+• The kidney is a filter and when it becomes unhealthy (or clogged) the blood pressure has to go up because the heart’s job is to maintain the blood flow rate as needed.

 The more oxygen needed the higher blood flow rate shall be maintained and therefore, the blood pressure has to go up.

-If the blood pressure cannot go up to meet the demanded blood flow rate then, you will be in bigger trouble.
+If the blood pressure cannot go up to meet the demanding blood flow rate then, you will be in bigger trouble.

-• Once again, kidney failure and other conditions like the above is the cause of hypertension, not vice versa.
+• Once again, kidney failure and other conditions like the above are the cause of hypertension, not vice versa.

-• As a conclusion, you will want to lower your blood pressure by fixing your kidney (for example, if unhealthy kidney is the cause of hypertension) not by any other methods.
+• In conclusion, you will want to lower your blood pressure by fixing your kidney (for example, if the unhealthy kidney is the cause of hypertension) not by any other methods.

-When you try to lower your blood pressure by any other methods than fixing kidney, you will end up having more problems than ever before due to insufficient blood flow rate and so on.
+When you try to lower your blood pressure by any other method than fixing your kidney, you will end up having more problems than ever before due to insufficient blood flow rate and so on.

 Myth #2 – Systolic pressure of 180 mmHg is dangerous.